Iron Chef: United States reception, International Syndication, and U.S. streaming

 Beginning on September 9, 1995 with Battle Sole from July 7 of that same year, Iron Chef was shown on KTSF in San Francisco, and other stations such as KSCI in Long Beach, Nippon Golden Network in Hawaii, and WMBC-TV in the New York City area following suit, in its original Japanese version with English subtitles, and quickly became a cult hit.
 In the summer of 1998, the show stopped using subtitles; Fuji TV released a statement saying that the show was intended as a "service to the Japanese community abroad" and due to Japanese copyright laws were to be aired without subtitles, which had previously been provided "inadvertently".
 KTSF continued to air the show until the station reached the end of its six-year run around February 2000.

-While always a success in Japan, Iron Chef became a surprise hit in the United States when it was picked up by the Food Network in 1999, beginning on July 9, and dubbed into English, continuing to do so until December 3, 2004.
+While always a success in Japan, Iron Chef became a surprise hit in the United States when it was picked up by the Food Network in 1999, beginning on July 9, and dubbed into English (with the exception of Chairman Kaga), continuing to do so until December 3, 2004.
 Part of the U.S. appeal was due to the dubbing, which gave the show a campy charm that evoked English-dubbed Chinese kung fu movies of the 1970s.
 Audiences also found amusing some of the over-the-top culinary concoctions regularly featured on the show, eventually leading to a spoof on Saturday Night Live.

 The Japanese channel SKY PerfecTV! has aired extended uncut versions (meaning with the complete hour-long cooking time) of some of the 1994-middle of 1995 episodes, consisting of footage that was not seen on Fuji TV when they originally aired.
 These extended versions ran for 85 minutes without commercials.
 Regular episodes were 37 minutes and 30 seconds minus commercials (25 minutes early on), with 48 minutes being typically edited out.